ansible/ansible/docs/docsite/rst/user_guide/windows_setup.rst

 SSH Authentication
 ------------------
-Currently SSH authentication with Windows can use both plaintext password as well as SSH key pairs.
-Setting up authentication is the same as a Linux host where an authorized_key file is set up in the user's ``.ssh`` folder of their profile.
-This can be configured in the ``sshd_config`` file but it is outside the scope of Ansible.
+Currently SSH authentication with Windows can use both a plaintext password and SSH public key authentication.
+Setting up authentication is the same as a Linux host where an authorized_key file is set up in the user's ``.ssh`` folder in their user profile directory.
+This can be configured in the ``sshd_config`` file used by the SSH service but this is outside the scope of Ansible.

-When using SSH key authentication, the remote session won't have access to the user's credentials and will fail when attempting to access a resource resource.
+When using SSH key authentication, the remote session won't have access to the user's credentials and will fail when attempting to access a network resource.
 This is also known as the double-hop or credential delegation issue.
 There are a few ways to work around this issue;